amlalejini/plast_as_building_block/README.md

 # Plasticity as an Evolutionary Building Block
 This repository contains avida configuration files and analysis scripts for experiments looking at the role plasticity plays in the evolution of complexity.

+## TODO:
+  * How should I split 6 logic functions into two groups?

 ## For ECAL 2017: Plasticity as a Building Block for Complexity
 ### Big question:
 How does plasticity affect the evolution of more complex tasks?